Multi-Tenant SaaS

 }

-// 'group' is the group, 'userId' is the id of the user to add to the group
+// 'ROLE' is the role, 'userId' is the id of the user to add to the role

 try {